ChitraWorkspaceGIT/serverless-crud-app/README.md

   "category": "Stationery"
 }

-🟢 Step 2: Create a DynamoDB Table
+**Step 2: Create a DynamoDB Table**
+(DynamoDB is where all your items will be stored like a database.)

 Open DynamoDB in AWS Console.